 As explained in our operational semantics paper~\cite{ds2-opsem}, the global \emph{state} of an actor system is a distributed system state in DS2 terms, and here it is symbolized as $s \in \mathbb{S}$, where $\mathbb{S}$ is the set of all possible states in a system.
 Each state $s = \langle\alpha,m \rangle$ is comprised of a map $\alpha: \mathbb{A} \rightarrow \mathbb{L}$ where $\mathbb{A}$ is the set of all possible agents/actors \emph{identifiers} in the system, and $\mathbb{L}$ are possible \emph{local states}.
 In that state, $m \in \mathbb{M}$ is the set of all pending messages, while $\mathbb{M}$ is the set of all possible messages in the system.
 We, also, use $pending(s)$ to indicate the set of pending messages for a state $s \in \mathbb{S}$.

-Each actor processes each received message atomically since it doesn't share any state with any other actor/agent.
+Each actor processes each received message atomically since it does not share any state with any other actor/agent.

 That processing step is called a \emph{transition} (or processing a \emph{receive}).
 Processing a transition $t \in \tau$, where $\tau$ is the set of all possible transitions in a system, may lead to one of the three outcomes (or a combination of them) depending on the agent's/actor's local state and constrains imposed by its implementation logic.
 These outcomes are the following: changing its local state, sending out new messages (we call this enabling new receives/transitions), and/or creating new agent(s)/actor(s).